-Unlike landlines, IP phones also need electricity to function which means power backup becomes essential.
-But that is essentially where the list of requirements ends as calls can be made from IP phones, desk phones, computers, mobile phones and many other devices.
+Unlike landlines, IP phones also need electricity to function, which means power backup becomes essential.
+But that is essentially where the list of requirements ends as calls can be made from IP phones, desk phones, computers, mobile phones, and many other devices.

-Some very small businesses can get by with their existing phones or mobile devices but most organizations prefer to purchase dedicated IP desk phones for consistent quality.
+Some small businesses can get by with their existing phones or mobile devices.
+However, most larger organizations prefer to purchase dedicated IP desk phones for consistent quality.

 Small business VoIP systems are an excellent way for companies of all sizes to present a professional image with an enterprise-class phone system.
 These feature-rich systems come at a fraction of the cost of traditional PSTN based phone lines.
 If you’d like to experience virtual calling for yourself, sign-up for a free 30-day trial of VoIP studio.
 You’ll get a virtual phone number and access to an intuitive web interface to configure your system.

 Start a free 30 day trial now, no credit card details are needed!